github/developer.github.com/content/guides/working-with-comments.md

 Within the diff view, you can start a discussion on a particular aspect of a singular change made within the Pull Request.
 This is vastly different than commenting on a single line in a commit, because it deals with the entirety of the Pull Request.
-For that reason, the endpoint URL for this discussion comes from [the Pull Request Review API][PR Review API]
+For that reason, the endpoint URL for this discussion comes from [the Pull Request Review API][PR Review API].

 The following code fetches all the Pull Review comments made, givn a single Pull Request number: